-The Georgia Legislature recently passed SB 494, which provides new rules regarding the production and sale of consumable hemp products.1 While SB 494 specifically prohibits the sale or distribution of alcoholic beverages that contain consumable hemp products, as well as the sale of food products that contain consumable hemp products,2 the Department of Revenue has received additional inquiries regarding the ability of Retailers of Distilled Spirits to sell other consumable hemp products.
-This bulletin provides notice to Retail Package Liquor Stores regarding the permissibility to sell certain consumable hemp products: vapor products, hemp gummies, consumable base oils, and non-alcoholic beverages containing hemp.
+Effective October 1, 2024, the Georgia Hemp Farming Act was amended by the enactment of SB 494, which provided new rules regarding the production and sale of consumable hemp products.
+While the Georgia Hemp Farming Act, as amended, specifically prohibits the sale or distribution of alcoholic beverages that contain consumable hemp products, as well as the sale of food products that contain consumable hemp products, the Department of Revenue has received additional inquiries regarding the ability of Retailers of Distilled Spirits to sell other consumable hemp products.
+This bulletin provides notice and informational guidance to Retail Package Liquor Stores regarding the legality of selling certain consumable hemp products: vapor products, hemp gummies, consumable base oils, and non-alcoholic beverages containing hemp.